deanna-stover/coursesCNU/2022/idst270fall2022.md

 ## Learning Objectives

 * Recognize and discuss Digital Humanities and its importance to cultural heritage and storytelling
-* Design digital and analog artificats that incorporate critical thinking and research
+* Design and create digital artificats that incorporate critical thinking and research
 * Improve ability to communicate effectively using digital media
 * Develop and demonstrate comfort and adaptability with computers and technology